 The site presented some restrictions but also some great opportunities, with a south facing garden that offered views out on to open countryside.

 Our design makes the most of this with a huge open plan space that wraps from the western side round to the entire south facing rear.
 Keith and Helen originally asked that the living area be slightly closed off, but once they saw the 3D walkthrough of the space without walls they were quickly convinced that the interlinking spaces worked better left open.

 Further drama is added with double height spaces at the entrance and over the kitchen/diner.
 Upstairs we have designed in flexibility, with the large master wardrobe able to be converted in to a fourth bedroom in the future if needed.

 The landing has a large roof light above and the void areas will make the centre of the house feel open and light.
 The master suite takes in all the glorious southern views, with even the bath being perfectly positioned so you can see for miles as you soak.

-It’s great to start the year off with another planning win and our senior architect George will now guide the project team on to the technical design stage as we get ready to bring this new home to life.
+It’s great to start the year off with another planning win.
+Our senior architect George will now guide the project team on to the technical design stage as we get ready to bring this new home to life.